tedtoal/Button_TT/README.md

 ## Draws buttons on a pixel display and detects button taps

 The ***Button_TT*** library defines classes and functions to support drawing buttons on a pixel display.
 Support is included for various types of buttons, as well as button hit-testing.
+This lengthy document fully describes how to use the library.

 ## Required libraries